mcastellini/porter/docs/content/faq.md

 release cadence, and still guarantee that a version will work with another product.

-## Does CNAB fully implement the CNAB specification?
+## Does Porter fully implement the CNAB specification?

 Porter currently implements much of the CNAB spec, however, as the [CNAB specification](https://github.com/deislabs/cnab-spec) moves toward 1.0, some gaps have emerged.
 Currently, if you build a bundle with Porter, you'll be able to install it with Porter.
 There are some gaps with the spec that limit compatibility with other CNAB tooling.
 See the [CNAB 1.0 Milestone](https://github.com/deislabs/porter/milestone/12) for more information on these gaps.